Lada-class submarine: Design

 The project 677 St. Petersburg is a Russian diesel-electric submarine developed in the late 1990s.
 The submarine is designed for anti-submarine and anti-surface warfare, defense of naval bases, seashore and sea lanes, as well as for conducting reconnaissance.
 The class marks the first usage of a mono-hull design by the Russian navy for an attack submarine since the 1940s.

 Displacement is 25% lower than that of its predecessor, the Kilo-class submarine, but its capabilities are greatly enhanced.
 Top submerged speed is 21 kn, up from 19 kns for the Kilo class.
 The class is designed for an endurance of 45 days with a complement of 35.

-The submarine is equipped with automated combat control system Litiy, (eng.
-"Lithium").
+The submarine is equipped with automated combat control system Litiy (meaning "Lithium").

 A variant designated as the project 1650 Amur-class submarine is offered as an export model.